slothsintel/AutoVisuals/README.md

 # 🦥 About Sloths Visuals

-A creative technology brand under **Slothsintel**, specialising in automated illustration pipelines.
+A creative visualisation brand under **Sloths Intel**, specialising in data visulisation and automated illustration pipelines.